MLB pitcher accidentally kills bird with pregame throw

 OAKLAND, Calif.
 (AP) — Arizona Diamondbacks pitchers aspire to be like Randy Johnson.

-Zac Gallen unintentionally got really close in emulating the Hall of Famer.
+Zac Gallen unintentionally got really close to emulating the Hall of Famer.

 While warming up in the outfield before Arizona’s game at Oakland on Wednesday, Gallen threw a curveball that hit a bird in midflight, killing the animal.